imclab/emjed/README.md

 Emjed is a program which manages programs for embedded computers.
 Written in Clojure.
-This requires an implementation of JRE 1.6 or higher installed and configured on the target computer.
+Emjed requires an implementation of JRE 1.6 or higher installed and configured on the target computer.
 Emjed runs on a JVM on a target computer and give controls (i.e. installing, uninstalling, starting, stopping and updating) of programs on them to remote computers via tcp connection.
-Emjed has an on-memory-database for storing the configurations for programs and gives interfaces to access the database to programs and remote TCP clients
+Emjed has an on-memory-database for storing the configuration for programs and gives interfaces to access the database to programs and remote TCP clients

-Though emjed supports programgs written in only Clojure initially, its frames accepts other languages independent of the fact that it is written in Clojure.
+Though emjed supports programgs written in only Clojure now, its frames accepts other languages independent of the fact that it is written in Clojure.
 Some programming languages may be supported near future.